Southeast Interlocal Annexation Effective as of August 10, 2021

 - Local building, planning, and zoning services that result in faster permitting times

 The Southeast Interlocal Annexation area involves two areas within the city’s southeast UGA west of 123rd Ave SE and north of 20th St SE, as well as the entirety of the lake.
 Totaling approximately 500 acres of land plus the 1,000 acre lake, the area is primarily residential in nature and was assigned zoning pre-designations in 2019, with some minor amendments along 20th St SE in December 2020.
 The annexation is being pursued through a new interlocal agreement method approved by the state that became effective in June 2020.
 The City Council adopted a resolution on July 14, 2020 authorizing city staff to begin negotiations with Snohomish County on an interlocal agreement.
 The Lake Stevens Sewer District has also opted to join as a party to the agreement, and will be expanding their service boundaries via a separate annexation process.

-Approval of the annexation will require a public hearing before the Lake Stevens City Council, Snohomish County Council, and Lake Stevens Sewer District Board of Commissioners, which is scheduled for March 9, 2021 (see additional info below).
+RCW 35A.14.296 requires a public hearing before the Lake Stevens City Council, Snohomish County Council, and Lake Stevens Sewer District Board of Commissioners, which occurred on March 9, 2021 (see additional info below).
 As required by state law and the city’s municipal code, the city hosted an informational meeting on September 21, 2020 via the Zoom online platform to discuss the proposed annexation.
 Approximately 50 people logged into the meeting, which included representatives from the city, sewer district, and fire district.
 The city has developed the following Question and Answer document to summarize the topics that were discussed (which has been updated to account for questions from the second meeting on December 9), and has also made available a copy of the Powerpoint presentation and the Annexation Financial Analysis discussed at the meeting.